 6. In the small empty square next to “python-motmot-fview”, click once and select “Mark for installation”.
 Click on the “Apply” button.

-7. If you are using a firewire camera, add your user to the “disk” group.
+7. If you are using a firewire camera, add your user to the “video” group, and change the owner of the raw1394 device to this group.
 In the terminal window again, type:

 Once you did this, you will need to log out and log in again for the new group membership to take effect.